jjaassoonn/transcendental/README.md

     (∫ x in set.Icc a b, (f x)*(deriv g x)) = (f b) * (g b) - (f a) * (g a) - (∫ x in set.Icc a b, (deriv f x) * (g x))
 ```

-Please see [this](https://github.com/jjaassoonn/transcendental/blob/master/src/doc/e_transcendental_doc.pdf) for an explanation of the proof of transcendence of $e$.
+Please see [this](https://jjaassoonn.github.io/transcendental/src/doc/e_transcendental_doc.html) for an explanation of the proof of transcendence of $e$ with reference to Lean code.

 I haven't finished documentation (not even close), but you can click around the proves I documented so far
 at [e_trans_helpers2.lean](https://jjaassoonn.github.io/transcendental/html/e_trans_helpers.html) and[e_transcendental.lean](https://jjaassoonn.github.io/transcendental/html/e_transcendental.html).